bruderstein/PythonScript/docs/source/intro.rst

 Line 5 appends text like ``"File saved on 2009-07-15"`` to the file.

-Line 7 registers the callback function for the FILESAVING event.
-Notice the square brackets around the ``NOTIFICATION.FILESAVING``.
+Line 7 registers the callback function for the FILEBEFORESAVE event.
+Notice the square brackets around the ``NOTIFICATION.FILEBEFORESAVE``.
 This is a list, and can contain more than one item (so that the function is called when any of the events are triggered).

 Really, we should improve this function a little.
 Currently, it assumes the file being saved is the active document - in the case of using "Save All", it isn't necessarily.
 However, it's easy to fix...